 Watch the video below to see me get hands-on with MariGold Bars and learn why they’re my favorite low-FODMAP snack.

-Since I made the video they’ve updated their lineup to include the full seven flavors listed above, as well as the low-FODMAP sampler pack.
+Since I made the video they’ve updated their lineup to include the full seven flavors listed above.
 See the full collection in the gallery after the video.